 A urine test may uncover electrolyte imbalances and could reveal any elevated liver enzymes.
-The test also screens for a reduced number of lymphocytes (white blood cells), which fight off foreign matter and illnesses.
-A reduced number of lymphocytes is an indicator that a dog does in fact have Canine Parvovirus.
+The test also screens for low lymphocytes count (white blood cells), which fight off foreign matter and illnesses.
+A reduced number of lymphocytes is an indicator that a dog does have Canine Parvovirus.

 White Blood Cell Count

-An X-ray provides a picture of a dog’s body internally and may be performed in order to rule out other causes of gastrointestinal issues besides Parvo, such as an obstruction or foreign object in the intestines.
+An X-ray provides a picture of a dog’s body internally.
+A vet can perform an X-ray to rule out other causes of gastrointestinal issues besides Parvo, such as an obstruction or foreign object in the intestines.
 An abdominal ultrasound could also potentially reveal fluid build-up.

-An ELISA test checks for the Parvo virus in a dog’s feces.
+An ELISA test determines whether the virus is present in a dog’s fecal matter.
 ELISA stands for enzyme-linked immunosorbent assay, one of the most common tests used to diagnose Parvo.
-Parvo antibodies are placed into a testing chamber along with a stool sample.
-The antibodies attach to the virus if it is present in the feces, and a color-changing agent is added which will change color if the test is positive (Cornell University College of Veterinary Medicine, 2018).
+The technician places Parvo antibodies into a testing chamber along with a stool sample.
+The antibodies attach to the virus if it is present in the feces and a color-changing agent is added, which will change color if the test is positive (Cornell University College of Veterinary Medicine, 2018).

 - A positive ELISA test in an animal presenting clinical symptoms is considered positive.